erobwen/reactive-flow/README.md

 class HelloWorld extends Flow {
   setState() {
     this.helloText = observable({value: ""});
+    this.emphasis = false;
   }

   build() {
-    this.provide("helloText");  // Makes all children/grandchildren inherit the hello property!
+    this.provide("helloText", "emphasis");  // Makes all children/grandchildren inherit the helloText and emphasis properties!

-    return row("row",
+    return myRow("row",
       hello("hello"), // No need to pass parameters as it will be inherited. text("spacer", {text: " "}),
-      new World("world", {emphasisCharacter: "!"}) // This is how we create child flow components with a key "world" and pass them properties.
+      new World("world", {exclamationCharacter: "!"}) // This is how we create child flow components with a key "world" and pass them properties.
     );
   }
 }